adrianocastro189/omg-my-chicken-is-amazing/README.md

 ### yyyy.mm.dd - version 0.0.3-alpha

 * Add support for Cataclysm Classic and Retail clients
+* Identify whether the Westfall Chicken is summoned or not
 * Update Stormwind Library to version 1.8.0

 ### 2024.06.28 - version 0.0.2-alpha